lanl-aea/waves/docs/tutorial_12_archival.rst

 projects that may contain many unique, independent workflows which can be archived separately.
 The archive task sources are compiled from all previous workflow targets and the workflow configuration file(s).
 In principle, it may be desirable to archive the workflow's source files, as well.
-However, if a version control system is used to build the version number as in :ref:`tutorial_setuptools_scm_waves`, the source files may also be recoverable from the version control state which is embedded in the version number.
+However, if a version control system is used to build the version number as in :ref:`tutorial_setuptools_scm`, the source files may also be recoverable from the version control state which is embedded in the version number.

 Finally, we create a dedicated archive alias to match the workflow alias.
 Here we separate the aliases because workflows